Doki Doki Literature Club!: Plot

-The main protagonist is invited by his cheerful childhood friend Sayori to join their high school's literature club as a remedy for his insular nature.
-He reluctantly agrees to her proposal and meets the other members of the club: the assertive Natsuki, the shy Yuri, and the bubbly club president Monika.
-After each day passes in the literature club, the club members are prompted to compose a poem which they share with the other members the following day.
-Eventually, as the club prepares for the school's upcoming cultural festival in which the club members intend to share their poems with a wider audience, Sayori confides to the protagonist that she suffers from depression.
-The protagonist assists either Yuri or Natsuki with their tasks, with each attempting to kiss the protagonist before he encounters Sayori again.
-The protagonist can either confess to Sayori or friend zone her in this moment.
-Regardless, the following day, Monika passively shows the protagonist an uncharacteristically morbid poem by Sayori that insistently orders someone to "get out of her head".
-Realizing that something has happened to her, the protagonist rushes to Sayori's home where he discovers that she has hanged herself, and the game abruptly ends.
+The protagonist (who is named by the player) is invited by his cheerful best friend Sayori to join their high school's literature club as a remedy for his introverted nature.
+He reluctantly agrees and meets the other members of the club: assertive Natsuki, shy Yuri, and confident club president Monika.
+At the end of each day, the members are prompted to write a poem and share it with the other members the next day.
+Eventually, as the club prepares for the school's upcoming cultural festival in which the members intend to share their poems with a wider audience, Sayori reveals to the protagonist that she has depression.
+The protagonist assists either Yuri or Natsuki with their tasks, each of them attempting to kiss the protagonist before he encounters Sayori again.
+The protagonist can either confess his love to Sayori or reaffirm his friendship with her.
+Regardless, the following day, Monika passively shows the protagonist an uncharacteristically morbid poem by Sayori whose contents are merely endless instances of "get out of my head".
+Realizing that something has happened to Sayori, the protagonist rushes to her home, only to find that she has hanged herself, and the game abruptly ends.

-The player is sent back to the main menu, with all previous save files corrupted and eventually deleted.
-The narrative repeats upon the start of a new game, but Sayori is glaringly absent and the characters do not remember her existence.
+The player is sent back to the main menu, with all previous save files erased.
+Upon starting a new game, the story repeats itself, but Sayori is glaringly absent and the other characters do not remember her existence, including the protagonist.
 Monika introduces the protagonist to the club in lieu of Sayori.
-Events proceed similarly to the original playthrough, but some text is rendered illegible, the character sprites appear corrupted from time to time, and what appear to be computer glitches or bugs become commonplace.
-Aside from the game's frequent distortions, it is revealed through dialogue and unlockable "special poems" that Natsuki is malnourished and being abused by her father, and Yuri gradually becomes unstable, obsessive, and prone to self-harm.
-When the planning stage for the cultural festival is reached, a heated quarrel over who the protagonist will help with the festival breaks out.
-After the player is forced to choose Monika, Yuri ejects her and Natsuki from the room and privately confesses her love for the protagonist.
-Whether or not the protagonist accepts Yuri's confession, she commits suicide by stabbing herself.
-The game's broken script forces the protagonist to stay and watch Yuri's corpse slowly decompose over the course of the weekend.
-When Natsuki returns upon the script resetting, she is horrified and nauseated at the sight of Yuri's body and flees the scene.
-Monika then appears and apologizes to the protagonist for the "boring" weekend he had spent, compensating by deleting Yuri and Natsuki's character files from existence and restarting the game.
+Events proceed similarly to the original playthrough, but some text is rendered illegible, the character sprites undergo sporadic distortions, and what appears to be computer glitches become commonplace.
+Aside from the game's frequent distortions, it is revealed through dialogue and unlockable "special poems" that Natsuki is malnourished and being abused by her father; meanwhile, Yuri gradually becomes unstable, obsessive, and prone to self-harm.
+When the planning stage for the cultural festival is reached, a heated argument breaks out over whom the protagonist will help.
+After the player is forced to choose Monika, Yuri ejects Monika and Natsuki from the room before confessing her love for the protagonist.
+Whether or not the protagonist accepts Yuri's confession, she fatally stabs herself in the abdomen; the game's broken script forces the motionless protagonist to watch Yuri's corpse slowly decompose over the weekend.
+When Natsuki returns upon the script resetting, she is horrified and nauseated at the sight of Yuri's body and flees.
+Monika appears and apologizes to the protagonist for his "boring" weekend before compensating by deleting Yuri's and Natsuki's character files from the game and sending the player back to the main menu.